mtguerreiro/ocp/demos/example_multiple_controllers/readme.md

 # Introduction

 This example shows how to use `ocp` to manage several controllers under the same control system.
-The example demonstrates how to implement e compare the performance of a cascaded and a state feedback controler for the buck converter.
+The example demonstrates how to implement and compare the performance of a cascaded and a state feedback controler for the buck converter.

 In this example, we use Python to set the parameters of the controllers, to enable the controllers, and to switch between them.
-The main goal of this example is to show some of the flexibility of combining Python and the controllers running C code.
+The main goal of this example is to show some of the flexibility of using Python to manage and set the controllers.

-In the previous example (`example_controller`), we implemented a state feedback controller, and configure its parameters through Python.
+In the previous example (`example_controller`), we implemented a state feedback controller, and configured its parameters through Python.
 Moreover, we were able to retrieve the trace data recorded by the controller and check the transient response of the output voltage.

-However, as the last example shows, it is necessary to run execute many steps before we can get the system running, such as packing and unpacking binary data, figuring out the size of the trace in bytes, etc. Here, we show how to build a Python module tailored for an application such that we don't have to deal with the low-level `ocp` functions.
+In the last example, it was necessary to run many steps before we could get the system up and running, such as packing and unpacking binary data, figuring out the size of the trace in bytes, etc. Here, we show how to build a Python module tailored for an application such that we don't have to deal with the low-level `ocp` functions.
 Furthermore, we also provide a structure to handle multiple controllers in the application.

 Before going over this example, it is recommend to have a look at the single controller example (`example_controller`).

 # File structure

-When there are multiple controllers, the number of files can start increasi Now that there are multiple controllers, the number of files

 This example is structured in the following way: